Ontario Fertility Treatment Tax Credit

 Overview

-The Ontario Fertility Treatment Tax Credit (OFTTC) is a new refundable Personal Income Tax (PIT) credit to help Ontario families with their eligible medical expenses related to fertility treatment and surrogacy.
+The Ontario Fertility Treatment Tax Credit (OFTTC) is a refundable personal income tax credit to help Ontarians with eligible medical expenses related to fertility treatment and surrogacy.
 The credit is available for expenses paid on January 1, 2025 or later.

 You can get back 25% of eligible expenses.
 The most eligible expenses you can claim each year is $20,000 and the biggest credit you can get is $5,000 each year.

-In order to qualify for the OFTTC, you must have expenses for goods and services provided entirely in Canada relating to fertility treatment and preservation, or to surrogacy, that qualify for the Ontario Medical Expense Tax Credit (METC).
-The eligible expenses that you are claiming for the OFTTC must also be claimed for the Ontario METC on your tax return for the same tax year.
+The eligible expenses that you are claiming for the OFTTC must also be claimed for the OMETC on your tax return for the same tax year.

 Who can claim the credit

-- were a resident in Ontario on the last day of the tax year, and
+- were a resident in Ontario on the last day of the tax year

 - were not bankrupt at any time in the year

-- if you have a spouse or common-law partner on the last day of the tax year, only one of you can claim the credit.
-The person claiming the credit can include both their own expenses and their spouse or common-law partner’s expenses.
+If you have a spouse or common-law partner on the last day of the tax year, only one of you can claim the credit.
+The person who claims the credit can include both their own eligible expenses and their spouse or common-law partner’s eligible expenses.

 Eligible fertility expenses